IlDirettore95/PersonalSite/_portfolio/Stray.markdown

             </ul>"
 ---
 {% include gallery id="Stray"%}

 ## Introduction to Stray

-Stray was a group project I did during a Game Programming course at the University of Calabria and also my first Unity project.
+Stray (not that one!) was a group project I did during a Game Programming course at the University of Calabria and also my first Unity project.

 In this game the main character is a robot that tries to escape from a spaceship called Prometheus.
 The main enemy is the spaceship AI that tries to stop the robot by blocking doors and alarming other robots in the area.